twitham1/kjv-bible-lyric-files/README.md

 of the reading syllables per day.
 See yearplan.png for a graphical view of this reading schedule.
 See bookmarks.ps for this schedule in bookmark format suitable for printing (try "make print").

+# Optional Text to Audio Synchronization Points

+Every chapter audio has a playing duration and its text has a known length in syllables.
+This determines the average reading speed in syllables per second, used to time each line automatically.
+These average reading rates are logged in lrc.log.

+As reading speed changes throughout a long chapter this causes the synchronization to drift.
+This can be improved by introducing synchronization points between verses.
+Any verse could be synchronized but so far this manual process is complete only for a portion of the Alexander Scourby files, mostly between paragraphs.
+These sync points are indicated by the :verse: dropping its punctuation to .verse.
+The lrc.log then lists all the reading rates between these sync points.

 # Thoughts on .mp3 Bible Chapter METADATA